Pettersson-dev/Security-questionnaire/README.md

 * Describe the solution.
 * Describe the architecture of the solution.
 * Does the solution contain PII or sensitive information?
+* Where is the solution hosted?
 * Is the solution multitenant?
-* Where is the solution hosted?
+* Do you use Google Cloud, Azure, Amazon Web Services, or a similar outsourced data center?
 * Does the solution support SSO?
 * How is data at rest protected?
 * How is data in transport protected?
-* Do you use Google Cloud, Azure, Amazon Web Services, or a similar outsourced, virtual-machine-based data center?

 # Technical controls
 * Do you perform pentests?